ublue-os/hwe/README.md

    Any system running `rpm-ostree` should be able to rebase onto one of the images built in this project:

+   Note: The image previously titled "nvidia" will not be updated anymore.
+If you wish to retain the same functionality, switch to "silverblue-nvidia".

     Silverblue:
         ```rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/silverblue-nvidia:latest```